 5. Fermented Bean Curd (Chao)

-Fermented bean curd is popular in Vietnamese and Chinese cooking, and it is often used as an alternative to a type of sauce and to season various dishes to enhance the taste.
-Firm dried tofu is selected, then usually fermented with salt, chili, rice wine, and stored in jars of clay pots for up to a year.
-As one of the strange foods in Vietnam to try, this creamy fermented tofu is like soft bleu cheese with intense flavors.
-Chao is best served when used as a dipping sauce for boiled vegetables such as morning glory.
+Fermented bean curd is famous in Vietnamese and Chinese cooking, and it is often used as an alternative to a type of sauce and to season various dishes to enhance the taste.
+Firm dried tofu is selected, then fermented with salt, chili, rice wine, and stored in clay pots for up to a year.
+As one of the strange foods in Vietnam, this creamy fermented tofu is like soft bleu cheese with intense flavors.
+Chao is best served as a dipping sauce for boiled vegetables such as morning glory.

 For local vegetarians in Ho Chi Minh City, a preferred food is enjoying fermented bean curd with hot rice.
 For tourists, it’s challenging to find fermented bean curds as it mainly appears in homemade Vietnamese meals.
 You can eat another version of this bean curd served as a dipping sauce at authentic restaurants paired with other Vietnamese foods.

 Where to try Chao in Ho Chi Minh City: